Lawn Top Dressing Service in Austin, TX

 - Environmentally friendly way to naturally fertilize your lawn without causing any problems for sources of drinking water such as lakes, creeks, or the Edwards Aquifer.

-- Top dressed also helps trees that share the same soil environment with the lawn.
+- Lawn top dressing also helps trees that share the same soil environment with the lawn.
 For trees with health issues top dressing is a great way to boost a trees vitality.

 - Improves the effectiveness of organic or traditional synthetic fertilizer absorption by the root network.
 This can lead to the need to use less fertilizers.
 Over fertilizing with manmade fertilizer is never good because it depletes the organic material and naturally occurring nitrogen in the soil.
 It can also cause the buildup of salts, phosphates, and other elements in the soil that can rise to a toxic level.